Groundbreaking study uncovers possible explanation for SIDS deaths

 newborn sleeping on back

-Sudden infant death syndrome (SIDS) claims the lives of about 1,200 babies each year.
+Sudden infant death syndrome (SIDS) claims the lives of more than 1,300 babies each year, according to the Centers for Disease Control and Prevention (CDC).
 These unexplained deaths of seemingly healthy children during the first year of life has long been a mystery to doctors and a source of worry for families.
-A groundbreaking study has finally uncovered a possible explanation for SIDS, shedding light on how and why these infants die.
+But a groundbreaking study has uncovered a possible explanation for SIDS, shedding light on how and why these infants die.

 Researchers in Sydney, Australia investigated the theory that that SIDS might be linked to a problem in the part of the brain that controls breathing and arousal from sleep.